The Championships

 A handicap race for jockeys with a minimum of 50kg, the Doncaster Mile is for horses three years and over.

-Some of the world’s greatest horses have competed for the Doncaster title, with Sunline, Pharaoh and Super Impose all notable winners of the race.
+Some of the world’s greatest horses have competed for the Doncaster title, with Sunline, Pharaoh, Super Impose and Winx all notable winners of the race.

-The Darley TJ Smith Stakes is raced over 1200m journey and is a weight-for-age event.
+The Darley TJ Smith Stakes is raced over 1200m and is a weight-for-age event.

-The race was upgraded to Group 1 status in 2005 and has since become one of the best sprint races in Australia, drawing superstar horses such as Takeover Target and wonder mare Black Caviar.
+The race was upgraded to Group 1 status in 2005 and has since become one of the best sprint races in Australia, drawing superstar horses such as Takeover Target, Santa Ana Lane, Nature Strip and wonder mare Black Caviar.

 Run over the 2400m distance, The Australian Derby is for three-year-olds at set weights which sees the best up and coming stayers from Australia and New Zealand vying for the honours.